Amir-Rastkhadiv/fun-gym/README.md

 Top tips for branding the Fun Gym Website:

-1) Short and memorable
+1) Short and memorable name
-2) Unique and different from other local brands.
+2) Unique and different from other local brands
-3) Links to the core principle of the Gym Website.
+3) Consistent with the gym's underlying principles
-4) Create a strong Impression.
+4) Create a strong impression
-5) Domain name
+5) Specific constraints on domain names
 6) Clearly define the business
 7) Target market
 8) Thinking to all users
+9) Project directory rules
+10) GitHub Repository/Pages conventions

 Choosing a name was one of the most challenging decisions I've ever made as a designer, developer, and website owner.
-I did a lot of research, for example, looking for top brand names, like Facebook, Instagram, Twitter, Apple, etc. I learned about domain generators, and it's crucial to get a term to be appearing on search engine results.
+I did a lot of research, for example, looking for top brand names, like Facebook, Instagram, Twitter, Apple, Code Institue etc. I learned about domain generators, and it's crucial to get a term to be appearing on search engine results.
 Also, I considered several other gym competitors before I decided on the current name.
 Lastly, I should consider my website users.
 Do they find it inspiring?
 And is it easy for them to pronounce?
 What comes to mind when they hear it?
 I thought this was an interesting question to ask developers, family members, etc.

 ##